CS5008-khoury-lionelle/TeamActivities/Module03/README.md

 * How did the total cycle costs of the program change?
 When setting up this team activity, it was a substantial difference!

-## Leet Code Challenge Problem Practice
+## Technical Interview Practice

 As per our standard end of the team activity - go to the Module 02 challenge problems, and as a group pick a couple to work on.
 Discuss your solutions.
+Include a solution in your team activity meeting files.
+You are also encouraged to take a technical interview question and discuss solutions as a group.

 ## 📚 Resources